-John Wilson, light of my life, fire of my loins.
-You’re a true musician, you command the finest magical mechanism Western Civilization has ever achieved, the symphony orchestra, and you do this for a living.
-All life is asking you to do is be cool with it, and the fact that I’ll be continuing to make love to you long distance indefinitely.
+From December, 2018.
+John Wilson, fire of my loins: You are a true musician, you command the finest magical mechanism Western Civilization has ever invented: the symphony orchestra, and you do this for a living.
+All life is asking you to do is to groove on it, and the fact that I’ll be continuing to make love to you long distance indefinitely.

-So as much as I’d relish taking the time to dress you down for the impudent and ultimately self-revealing remarks you made about Mmes Bernstein and Coates, I really should finally get down to the one single thing (aside, of course, from your tearass tempi, your overuse of percussion, your rushing of singers, your astonishing lack of color in certain critical pieces) that has bugged me since the day I first encountered it: your juvenile dismissal of my old boss, film/stage director Rouben Mamoulian, and his creative contribution to the original 1943 production of Oklahoma!
-Now, I know you were only riffing off info you got from some book or Andre Previn, who probably socialized with The Old Man when they were both at MGM.
-But, like I mentioned in an old posting, of all his stage and screen work The Old Man liked to talk about, the one he liked to talk about the most was Oklahoma!
+So as much as I’d enjoy ragging you for the impudent (and ultimately self-revealing) remarks you made about Mrs Bernstein and Mrs Coates, I really should finally get down to the one single thing (aside, of course, from your tearass tempi, your overuse of percussion, your rushing of singers, your astonishing lack of color in certain critical pieces) that has bugged me since the day I first encountered it: your juvenile dismissal of my old boss, film/stage director Rouben Mamoulian, and his creative contribution to the original 1943 production of Oklahoma!
+Now, I know you were only riffing off info you got from some book or Andre Previn, who likely socialized with The Old Man when they were both at MGM.
+But, as I mentioned in an old posting, of all his stage and screen work The Old Man liked to talk about, the one he liked to talk about the most was Oklahoma!
 And I turned out to be his perfect audience, because early on I’d confessed to him that I was a big Rodgers & Hammerstein fan.
 (Filipinos are big Rodgers & Hammerstein fans, for obvious reasons.)

-But before I say another word about Oklahoma!
-I have to tell you all now a side story about Mamoulian and Eugene O’Neill.
-It’s a doozy and it has everything to do with the point of this posting.
+But before I get to the point about Oklahoma!
+I have to tell you a side—though relevant—story about Mamoulian and Eugene O’Neill.

-Rouben Mamoulian and John Wilson at around the same age, 80 years apart.
+Rouben Mamoulian and John Wilson at around the same age (40), 80 years apart.

 MAMOULIAN’S AND MY EUGENE O’NEILL STORY